Create an Airwallex account today

 Frequently asked questions (FAQs)

-Is a corporate account the same as a business account?
+Is a corporate account the same as a business account in Singapore?

 What is the difference between a digital bank and a fintech in Singapore?

-Digital banks such as MariBank, ANEXT, and Green Link hold a full or wholesale digital bank licence from MAS, meaning customer SGD deposits are SDIC-insured up to S$100,000.
-Fintech providers such as Airwallex, Aspire, Wise, and Revolut hold a Major Payment Institution licence and are not SDIC-insured, but are required by MAS to safeguard customer funds with approved financial institutions.
+Digital banks — such as MariBank, GXS Bank, ANEXT Bank, and Green Link Digital Bank — hold a banking licence from MAS and can accept deposits.
+SGD deposits at digital full banks are protected under the SDIC scheme up to S$100,000.
+Fintech providers such as Airwallex, Aspire, Wise, and Revolut hold a Major Payment Institution licence — they are not banks, so customer funds are not SDIC-insured, but MAS requires them to safeguard funds with approved financial institutions.

 How do I open a digital business bank account in Singapore?

-Most digital business accounts can be opened entirely online.
-You will typically need your company's ACRA registration details, a valid ID, and proof of address.
-Fintech platforms generally have the fastest onboarding, with some accounts activated within one business day.
-MAS-licensed digital banks and traditional banks may take slightly longer depending on KYC requirements.
+Most digital business bank accounts can be opened entirely online.
+You will typically need your company's ACRA registration details and UEN, a valid ID for directors and shareholders, and proof of address.
+Fintech platforms generally have the fastest onboarding, with some accounts activated within one to three business days.
+MAS-licensed digital banks and traditional banks may take longer depending on your entity type and KYC requirements.

 Which digital business bank account is best for international transfers?

+It depends on your transfer volume and preferred cost structure.
 For businesses with high international transfer volumes, Airwallex offers free transfers to 120+ countries via local payment rails.
-Wise Business offers transparent mid-market rate transfers from 0.26% of the transfer amount.
-ANEXT offers a flat S$15 fee for international wires.
+Wise Business offers transparent mid-market rate transfers from 0.26% of the transfer amount with no hidden fees.
+ANEXT Bank offers a flat S$15 fee per international wire, which is predictable for lower-volume senders.

 Sources: